 External students who would like to participate in an exchange program must ensure that there is a partnership agreement between the University of Seychelles and the home institution they are enrolled with.
 All applications should come from the office responsible for student exchange program at the partner institution.

-• Students should contact the Global Office for accommodation options and arrangements.
+- Students should contact the International Affairs Office for accommodation options and arrangements.

 UniSey is in the process of developing a study abroad programme for its students.
 However, students with the required funding may choose to participate in study abroad programmes at international universities at their own expense.

 UniSey encourages its staff to participate in staff exchange programmes.
 Currently this is being done on an individual basis.
-UniSey staff wishing to engage in exchange programmes should visit the Global Office to discuss the way forward.
+UniSey staff wishing to engage in exchange programmes should visit the International Affairs Office to discuss the way forward.

 UniSey welcomes scholars from academic institutions around the world to engage with its students and staff for a period of one to twelve months.
 Engagements can be in the form of seminars, conferences, one-time lectures or consultancy.
 All activities will be agreed at the start of the visit.